December 06, 2018

 So let’s get started;

 - Be prepared, make sure you have all the tools you need in order to conduct a proper interview.
-Have extra pens or pencils at hand, make sure camera setting are correct, card reader is clear and batteries are charged, oh and don’t forget your Friesens reporter notepad. (ask your friesens consultant how to get your reporter pads) Select a time and a quiet place to hold the interview.
+Have extra pens or pencils at hand, make sure camera settings are correct, your card reader is clear and batteries are charged.
+Oh and don’t forget your Friesens reporter notepad!
+Ask your Friesens consultant how to get your very own reporter pads.
+Select a time and a quiet place to hold the interview.

-- Questions must have a purpose; great questions can unearth great stories from seemingly boring places, gives a fresh perspective on old tired subjects and quickly highlights for you the biggest trends amongst the student body.
-You certainly will not get that from boring questions without any purpose.
+- Questions must have a purpose; great questions can unearth great stories from seemingly boring places, they give a fresh perspective on old-tired subjects and quickly highlight for you the biggest trends amongst the student body.
+You certainly will not get that from boring questions without purpose.

 - You will need to ask open-ended questions.
 Your goal is to force people to explain their answers and avoid one worded answers.
-One worded answers will lack the personality needed to make the yearbook come to life.
+One word responses will lack the personality needed to make the yearbook come to life.

 - Compile 3 types of interview questions; surveys, anecdotes and quotes.

 - Surveys; can be the lifeblood of the yearbook.
-Great questions to ask are “what are the songs of the year”, “what are students wearing”, ect.
-These are fun, easy questions and great for building trust before asking them to share more personal opinions.
+You can ask questions like, “What are the songs of the year?”, “What are students wearing?”, ect.
+These are fun, easy questions and are great for building trust before asking them to share more personal opinions.